 As the League returned to the field in 2021, the American and National Divisions merged into one League, which maintains the current format.

-In March of 2023, President Valley announced his retirement, and Vice President Mike Kennedy ascended to the role of President.
+In March of 2023, President Valley announced his retirement, and Vice President Mike Kennedy ascended to the presidency.
 Mike had a stellar playing and coaching career in Western Massachusetts baseball and will begin his first season as President in 2023.

 *Research was provided by author, historian, and player in the Tri-County League, Dan Genovese, the late Garry Brown from the Springfield Republican, and Baseball-Reference publication.